 While it takes time, by implementing ethical link earning strategies that follow Google guidelines to the letter, you will help your website stay relevant in the search engine results page (SERPs) and enhance your chances of driving your traffic with a better user experience.

 A great example of unique and relevant content that received a great deal of buzz is an article was an article by my friend, Mandy Edwards, of ME Marketing Services.
 Mandy’s article, 8 Reasons Your Page Isn’t Being Liked On Facebook, generated a great deal of buzz and came to the attention of the queen of social media, Mari Smith.
-Mari shared a link to Mandy’s article on her Facebook page and to date the article was shared over 100 times.
-There is no doubt that the article on Mandy’s website was visited a number of times and was most likely linked to.
+Mari shared a link to Mandy’s article on her Facebook page, and the article was shared over 100 times.
+There is no doubt that the article on Mandy’s website was visited many times and was most likely linked to.

 The Bad & Ugly: Link Building Practices to Avoid